 Personal essay or memoir: these can be autobiographical, biographical or topographical, but they should be seen to add to our literary understanding of a time, place or person not an opportunity for "self expression".
 Again, anecdotes should be resisted.

-Able Muse now accepts submissions throughout the year, and we endeavor to publish new issues two to three times a year.
+Able Muse accepts submissions in all genres from January 1 to July 15 yearly.
+We we endeavor to publish new issues once a year primarily (to twice a year for exceptional occasions).
 Accepted work of poetry, fiction, nonfiction or art will be targeted to the appropriate forthcoming issue.
 After making a submission, please do not send us another of the same type until we have had a chance to respond to the previous one.